Content Types (Entities) in WordPress

 wp_2_links

-Storage Mechanisms in MySQL
+Data Storage Mechanisms in MySQL

 Tip: Convert MyISAM to InnoDB using phpMyAdmin to improve database performance.

 MySQL collation is a set of rules used for comparing characters in a specific character set.
-To compare strings, the database uses character encoding numbers.
+To compare strings, the database uses the character encoding numbers.
 An example of a collation rule is case-insensitive collation, where strings are compared even if they consist of lowercase or uppercase characters.
 Collations can be quite complex, as described in the MySQL documentation: